 Update 08/15/2018: We have retested the HDR Peak Brightness on the latest firmware (22.214.171.124) and it remains the same.

-The Vizio E Series 2018 has excellent black uniformity and is an improvement to the already great E Series 2017.
-There is no clouding and blacks look very uniform resulting in great looking dark scenes in movies.
+Excellent black uniformity and it's an improvement to the already great E Series 2017.
+There's minimal clouding and blacks look very uniform, resulting in great looking dark scenes in movies.

 Note: Calibration can be performed very easily with the help of the Smartcast app, as no on-screen menu is necessary.

 You can see our recommended settings here.

 Upscaling of low-quality content is slightly worse than average.
 Similar to other Vizio TVs, DVDs appear a bit soft but there's some choppiness to the image.

 Upscaling of 720p content such as cable is a bit worse than most other TVs.